seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 This great adventure to a second trial.
 I know your cunning, and I know your cause.
 He that faints now, shame take him!
 Put thyself
-Upon thy present guard— /
+Upon thy present guard-- /

 **ARCITE**
 / You are not mad?